Ralph Presley

 Ralph Lee Presley Sr. (July 4, 1930 – February 2, 2022) was an American politician.

 Presley was born in Rome, Georgia.
 He served in the United States Navy during the Korean War and was a pilot.
-Presley lived with his wife and family in Newnan, Georgia, and was a commercial pilot for Delta Airlines from 1955 to 1990.
+Presley lived with his wife and family in Newnan, Georgia, and was a commercial pilot for Delta Air Lines from 1955 to 1990.
 Presley served as mayor of College Park, Georgia, and was a Republican.
 Presley also served in the Georgia House of Representatives, Presley died at Piedmont Newnan Hospital in Newnan, Georgia, on February 2, 2022, at the age of 91.